FaridaAghayeva/FaridaAgayeva/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript
+- 🔭 I’m currently working on React
-- 🌱 I’m currently learning React, MERN
 - 📫 How to reach me:
 - 🔗 LinkedIn: https://www.linkedin.com/in/farida-agayeva-553972248/
 - 📧 Email: farida.agayeva20@gmail.com